stevenmaguire/stevenmaguire.github.io/volunteering.md

     <blockquote>
         <p>Those who can, do.
 Those who can do more, volunteer.</p>
     </blockquote>
     <p>I am grateful for the help I received from others through my life.
-I've been blessed with caring mentors offering help and guidance at every turn.
-I believe in paying it forward and am very proud to volunteer with organizations who, among other things, provide economic education and development to underserved populations.</p>
+Caring mentors offered me help and guidance at almost every turn.
+I love to pay it forward.
+I am proud to volunteer with organizations.
+I gravitate toward organizations that provide economic education and development to underserved populations.</p>
     <p>I volunteer to give back to my community.</p>
 </div>
 <div class="col-sm-10 col-sm-offset-1 text-center">